haseebnqureshi/serverless-shared-library/README.md

 Serverless Shared Library
 =========================

+*IMPORTANT: This project is deprecrated.
+Please head on over to https://www.npmjs.com/package/serverless-hq for a more inclusive Serverless boilerplate solution.*

 We like to structure our Serverless Framework applications as a directory with multiple services, each representing various silos of functionality.
 To better facilitate our applications, we needed the ability to share functions and methods between all our services.

 ## Strategy